 Transients Created by High di/dt and Inductive Loads

 Inductive loads and interrupted currents are an explosive combination.
 High voltages, arcing, and HF broadband noise are some typical effects.
-The phenomena behind these transients is complex, but it is not difficult to understand the fundamentals and how to minimize the effects.
+The phenomena behind these transients are complex, but it is not difficult to understand the fundamentals and how to minimize the effects.

-In many electronic applications inductive loads are controlled with mechanical or semiconductor switches.
+In many electronic applications, inductive loads are controlled with mechanical or semiconductor switches.
 One example of that kind of inductive load is a relay as shown in Figure 1 (left).
 A DC voltage is used to activate the relay when the switch is closed (ON).
 When the switch is open (OFF), the coil is de-energized.

 In Figure 1 (right), we can see the ideal switch voltage waveforms when the switch goes from ON to OFF (Turn OFF) and OFF to ON (Turn ON).
 But real circuits are not so clean, especially when the inductance and/or di/dt are big.